johndgiese/vipy/README.md

 * Install IPython 0.13 or greater
 * Install pyzmq (so that vim can talk to the IPython server)
 * Install vim with +python support (use :version to see if you have it)
-* If you are using windows, fix the manifest as described [here](https://github.com/ivanov/vim-ipython/issues/20).
-The fixwindows.txt file includes more details, and a batchscript.
+* If you are using windows, fix the manifest as described in fixwindows.txt the file.
+Basically you need to make sure that mt.exe (a manifest fixing program) is on the windows path, and then you need to run win64fix.bat or win32fix.bat
 * Download vipy.vim and place it in the directory .vim/ftplugin/python/vipy.vim or if you are using pathogen, in bundle/vipy/ftplugin/python/vipy.vim

 # Basic Usage